 On the return journey to the carriers, one of the D3As came across the blockade runner Don Isidro heading north and radioed for help.
 Nine A6Ms from the escort came in to strafe the vessel, causing little damage but causing her to turn south to return to Darwin.
 Along the way the Don Isidro came across the slower Florence D., which also turned around.
 Both ships were tracked by E13As from the cruisers Tone and Chikuma, and 18 of the returning D3As were quickly refuelled and rearmed before being sent out to finish them off.
 The trailing E13As bombed and strafed the Florence D. without causing damage, but an attack by the first group of nine D3As put at least one bomb into Don Isidro.
 These set the ship on fire, so her crew tried to ground her on Bathurst Island to the west but her engines were soon disabled.
 Don Isidro eventually drifted ashore on Bathurst and burned for several days.
 Around a dozen men were killed in the attack.
 Florence D. picked up Moorer’s PBY crew before she was attacked by the second group of D3As.
 Lacking any defensive weapons, the crew abandoned ship and took to a pair of lifeboats.
 The ship soon sank, and some of the survivors were strafed in the water before they too reached Bathurst Island.

 Just after noon the 54 level bombers of the Kanoya and 1st Kokutai arrived over Darwin in two groups, their objective the RAAF airfield just to the northeast of the town.
 Many fires were still burning around the airfield from the first attack by the carrier bombers.
 With no opposition from fighters and with the effectiveness of Australian AA fire diminished by the high altitude of these new intruders – 18,000ft – the bombers were able to carefully deliver their loads.
 Bombs rained down on the runways and nearby RAAF buildings, including the airfield’s hospital.
+My thyroid was removed surgically because it grew to immense size.
+Five years have passed since I started taking Synthroid.
+I don’t feel sick when using synthroid.
+I suppose this is the best praise for any medication you are to take for life.
+Hope all of you are well.
+And those who are to live through the surgery I did, good luck to you, guys!
 The AA batteries did return fire, but with the advantage of altitude the Japanese were able to escape relatively unscathed, with just one bomber receiving slight damage.